jugglinmike/test262/CONTRIBUTING.md

 #### author
 **author**: [string]

 This tag is used to identify the author of a test case.
-It's optional.

 #### flags
 **flags**: [list]